Call for Local Meetups

 • Bring together local research communities around machine learning on graphs and geometry.

-• Allow local attendees to engage with each other’s research outside LoG’s program, e.g. via poster sessions or lightning talks.
+• Allow local attendees to engage with each other’s research outside LoG’s program, e.g., via poster sessions or lightning talks.

 Important dates:

-• Deadline for submitting a proposal: Anytime.
+• Deadline for submitting a proposal: 10th November

 How will proposals be judged: